-Some dislike the theology of sin and its attendant theology of atonement.
-But, once we have stopped trying to make points, and begin to see ourselves as we are, we know we are warped inside, trapped in the warp, and separated from God our source of Life and Joy.
-All we do, even the best, is tarnished by selfishness, pride, arrogance, self-will, rejection of others.
+Though some dislike the theology of sin and its attendant theology of atonement, once we have stopped trying to make points, and begin to see ourselves as we are, we know we are warped (guilty) inside, trapped in the warp, and separated from God the source of Life and Joy.
+All we do, even the best, is tarnished by selfishness, pride, arrogance, self-will, unconcern.
 Sin is not only there, but is noetic.

 See a longer discussion of sin, evil, dysfunction.

 Example: What is intended for blessing, namely that when we give ourselves for the rest of creation it blesses us, has been turned into self-interest: we do good in order that good may be done to us.
 That hidden sin is a root of much evil in the world.
 Very subtle, but did not Jesus see through it in many of his parables?

 (But, some might say, has not nature been 'put out of joint'?
 See elsewhere.)